All Episodes

 Here's another picture while I'm talking about it.

-Oh actually here it is.
+Oh, actually, here it is.

-So um successfully distancing herself from her father's reputation, Wilson has learned means it's time to get serious about what exactly she wants to do with her own career.
+So successfully distancing herself from her father's reputation, Wilson has learned means it's time to get serious about what exactly she wants to do with her own career.

-While she was duking it out with him on the internet she was at school in Quebec, a choice she made in part to brush up on her French and also because she dreamed as a kid of becoming a translator.
+While she was duking it out with him on the internet, she was at school in Quebec, a choice she made in part to brush up on her French and also because she dreamed as a kid of becoming a translator.

-One of the few times she becomes truly animated during our conversation other than when talking about her favorite movie, the animated Netflix musical K-pop Demon Hunters, which and this is a 21-year-old with a favorite movie that I looked it up just came out a couple months ago.
+One of the few times she becomes truly animated during our conversation, other than when talking about her favorite movie, the animated Netflix musical K-pop Demon Hunters, which, and this is a 21-year-old with a favorite movie that I looked it up just came out a couple months ago.

-So like it everything here is so sort of like dissociated and frantic and fragile and temporary and you know and broken and sad and if you could only just do all of the searching not in the public eye, you would actually have a chance.
+And if you could only just do all of the searching not in the public eye, you would actually have a chance.

 But okay.

-Getting noticeably better at a language is probably the most satisfying thing I've ever done and I want to keep doing that she tells me tearing up being able to speak to someone who doesn't speak English is very, very fucking cool.
+Getting noticeably better at a language is probably the most satisfying thing I've ever done, and I want to keep doing that, she tells me, tearing up.

-That's a real set of skills and that's a real interest that is worthy of focus and dedicated hard work such that you could actually do something valid and amazing in the world and yet we learn later on in this piece that you know he's thinking of becoming a model or an influencer because that's where the money's going to come from, and that's where the attention is coming from, and it's it's an addiction all the way down.
+That's a real set of skills, and that's a real interest that is worthy of focus and dedicated hard work such that you could actually do something valid and amazing in the world.

-So here another picture in the couture.
+So here, another picture in the couture.

-Uh all of them with the same blank expression.
+All of them with the same blank expression.

 The same blank expression.